SatelliteQE/testimony/docs/index.rst

 validate command
 ++++++++++++++++

 Validates all the test cases in the given path.
-This helps ensure that all your tests have the minimal set of tokens defined.
 This command gives the required information which will help you identify the issues pertaining to each identified tests.
+Checks performed for each test are:

+- docstring exists
+- docstring can be parsed
+- all required tokens are defined
+- there are no tokens outside of expected tokens range
+- all tokens have valid values (see `Tokens configuration`_)

 .. note::

-    To make easier integration with CI tools like ``travis``, this command gives a non-zero return code when:
+    To make easier integration with CI tools like ``travis``, this command gives a non-zero return code if any of the checks above fails.

-    - a test case is missing the docstring.
-    - a test case is missing minimal set of tokens.
-    - a test case has an unexpected token.

 For example: